 About Lauren M. Kropp, M.D.

-Lauren Kropp, M.D. received her Bachelor of Science degree with honors in animal sciences with emphasis on animal biology at the University of Florida and her medical doctorate from the University of Florida College of Medicine in Gainesville, Florida, where she was inducted into Alpha Omega Alpha honor medical society.
+Lauren Kropp, M.D. received her Bachelor of Science in Animal Sciences from the University of Florida.
+She received her medical doctorate from the University of Florida College of Medicine in Gainesville, Florida, where she was inducted into Alpha Omega Alpha honor medical society.
 She completed her preliminary medicine internship at the University of Florida College of Medicine and her radiation oncology residency at the University of Alabama at Birmingham in Birmingham, Alabama, where she served as chief resident.

-Dr. Kropp is a member of the American Society for Radiation Oncology (ASTRO), the American College of Radiation Oncology (ACRO), and the American Society of Clinical Oncology (ASCO).
-She is a member of Radiating Hope, a nonprofit organization that provides radiation oncology care around the globe, and she has traveled to Nepal and Chile on advocacy trips to support the development of radiation oncology practices in underserved regions worldwide.
+Dr. Kropp is Board Certified by the American Board of Radiology.
+She is a member of the American Society for Radiation Oncology (ASTRO), the American College of Radiation Oncology (ACRO), and the American Society of Clinical Oncology (ASCO).
+She is also a member of Radiating Hope, a nonprofit organization that improves radiation oncology care around the globe.
+She has traveled to Nepal and Chile on advocacy trips to support the development of radiation oncology practices in underserved regions worldwide.
+Dr. Kropp has experience in intensity modulated radiotherapy (IMRT), 3-dimensional radiation therapy (3D RT), volumetric-modulated arc therapy (VMAT), stereotactic body radiotherapy (SBRT), and stereotactic radiosurgery (SRS).

-In her spare time, she enjoys snowboarding, backpacking and hiking, swimming, kiteboarding, stand-up paddleboarding, reading, traveling, and fishing.
+In her spare time, she enjoys snowboarding, hiking, swimming, kiteboarding, stand-up paddleboarding, reading, surfing, traveling, and fishing.